 Ditch the Changing Table

-When baby bunks in, every square-foot counts.
+When your baby bunks in, every square-foot counts to make it work.
 If you want to make the most of your space, skip the traditional changing table and try one of these clever alternatives.

 03 of 05

 Can’t fit all your nursery necessities into a single, shared space?
 Why not spread out and create baby-friendly stations around the home?